hoangduytran/blender-manual/manual/compositing/types/filter/glare.rst

    :alt: Glare Node.

-The *Glare node* is used to add lens flares, fog, glows around exposed parts of an image and much more.
+The *Glare node* is used to add lens flares, fog, glows around bright parts of an image.

 Inputs